qiuyang50/qiuyang50.github.io/_pages/teaching.md

 ---
 **Course Name**: *Advances in Atmospheric Sciences*
 **Instructor**: Qiu Yang
 **Description**: In this course, we will invite external speakers to give seminar talks on various topics.
 Students have opportunities to ask questions and discuss with speakers after the talk.
+The list of speakers can be found (here)[https://www.atmos.pku.edu.cn/kxzb/xzbg/dqyhykxlt/index.htm]

 **Course Name**: *Atmospheric Dynamics*
 **Instructor**: Ji Nie, Qiu Yang (half semester each)